Basic Principles and Physics

 Although MRI has an excellent signal-to-noise ratio (SNR) allowing for superb tissue differentiation, additional clinical information is commonly obtained by using intravenous contrast agents.
 While several classes have been developed, only gadolinium-based agents are in clinical use in peripheral arterial imaging.
 Gadolinium is a toxic element, requiring a chelating agent before it can be employed in medical use.
 Once injected intravenously, it specifically shortens the T1 relaxation period of protons, resulting in an increased signal seen as a brightened structure on the MR image.
 Consequently, it has become an indispensable tool for imaging the vascular system.
 Compared with iodinated x-ray contrast, gadolinium-based agents are relatively benign and adverse reactions are rare.
 A relatively new manifestation of gadolinium-associated adverse reactions, nephrogenic systemic fibrosis (NSF), has been observed in patients with renal disease who receive contrast for MRI studies.
 Patients primarily experience thickening and tightening of the skin, but reports also describe involvement of the liver, lungs, muscles, and heart.
 Thus far, only 57 cases have been reported to the Food and Drug Administration, but these have prompted recommendations to minimize the use of gadolinium contrast agents in patients with advanced kidney disease as much as possible.1,2

 While the lack of ionizing radiation in MRI compares favorably to x-ray methods, it does carry its own specific safety concerns.
 The large, superconducting magnet has potential to attract and/or interfere with all ferromagnetic objects within a sufficient distance.
 These include equipment within the MRI suite (oxygen canisters, IV poles, etc.) and devices implanted within the patient (pacemakers, defibrillators, TENS units, etc).
-It has been established that most types of cardiovascular stents, prosthetic heart ...
+It has been established that most types of cardiovascular stents, prosthetic heart valves, ...